No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 Disclosure: This article may contain affiliate links.
 If you purchase through these links, we may earn a small commission at no additional cost to you.
 All reviews are independently written and opinions remain unbiased.Learn more →

-You only need two things: a Hostinger VPS and an OpenRouter API key.
+You really only need two things: a Hostinger VPS and an OpenRouter API key.

 Why Hostinger VPS

-The foundation of this setup is Hostinger's KVM2 plan: 2-core CPU, 8GB RAM, 100GB NVMe SSD, at roughly $6/month on a two-year term.
+The Hostinger KVM2 plan is the foundation of this setup: 2 vCPU cores, 8GB RAM, 100GB NVMe SSD, running around $6/month on a two-year plan.

-The 8GB of RAM is what matters most.
-It gives an AI agent enough headroom to run without frequent crashes.
-The NVMe storage means noticeably faster read/write speeds compared to standard SSDs—you'll feel the difference in deployment and startup times.
-Hostinger also supports Alipay, which removes the payment barrier for users in China.
+The 8GB RAM matters — AI agents need enough memory headroom to stay stable, and you'll notice the difference if you're running on less.
+The NVMe storage is faster than standard SSD, which shows up in deployment and startup times.
+Hostinger also accepts Alipay, which removes the payment friction for users in China.

-Running locally has real drawbacks: the agent goes offline when your computer shuts down, your IP is unstable, and remote management is a hassle.
-A VPS solves all of that—24/7 uptime, a dedicated public IP, and the ability to send commands from your phone via Telegram without ever opening a laptop.
+Running locally has obvious problems: the agent goes offline when your computer does, your IP isn't stable, and remote management is a hassle.
+A VPS solves all of that — 24/7 uptime, a dedicated public IP, and you can send instructions via Telegram from your phone without needing a computer open.

 Why OpenRouter

-One OpenRouter API key gives you access to over 400 models—Minimax, Claude, GPT, and more—with intelligent switching based on task type.
-The cost-saving logic is simple: use cheap models for routine tasks and reserve top-tier models for complex reasoning.
-Monthly model costs can stay in the single digits, which is more than 20 times cheaper than a standalone Claude Opus subscription.
+One OpenRouter API key gives you access to 400+ models — Minimax, Claude, GPT, and more — with the ability to route between them based on task type.
+The cost efficiency comes from the model strategy: use cheaper models for routine tasks, only pull in a top-tier model when you actually need deep reasoning.
+Monthly model costs can stay in the single digits, which is over 20x cheaper than a standalone Claude Opus subscription.

 Full Deployment Walkthrough